 For some Mariners fans, Fiensand’s tweet confirms a long-held belief – ownership won’t go all-in to build a winner.

-Perhaps this perception is true, but waiting to assess the team’s financial motives until the after it finishes dealing veterans seems appropriate.
+Perhaps this perception is true, but waiting to assess the team’s financial motives until after it finishes dealing veterans seems appropriate.

 According to Jeff Passan of ESPN, the wait may be brief.